Victorinox SwissTool Spirit X Review

 Our Analysis and Test Results

 According to the respective manufacturer's count, the Victorinox leads the field, by far, in terms of numbers of features and functions.
-However, when you boil it down and look more closely, the feature set isn't all that much different than, say, the Gerber Suspension.
-First, Victorinox claims 26 functions in bold print alongside the tool's name on their website.
-However, immediately adjacent, in listing the features, their count goes to 24.
-Additionally, this number is pretty liberal, including separate entries for soft wire cutter, hard wire cutter, wire bender, wire stripper, wire scraper, cable cover longitudinal cutter, cable cover crossways cutter, crate opener, 7mm chisel, and scraper.
-These ten listed tools, best we can tell, are contained entirely in the jaws of the pliers and on a single piece of metal in the folded tools.
+However, when you boil it down and look more closely, the feature set isn't all that much different than your typical multi tool.
+First, Victorinox claims 24 functions in bold print alongside the tool's name on their website.
+This number is pretty liberal, including separate entries for needle-nosed pliers, soft wire cutter, hard wire cutter, wire bender, wire stripper and scraper, cable cover longitudinal cutter, cable cover crossways cutter, crate opener and 7mm chisel.
+These nine listed tools, best we can tell, are contained entirely in the jaws of the pliers and on a single piece of metal in the folded tools.
 Another manufacturer might list these ten as three or four, total.
 Examples of this "feature inflation" exist elsewhere in the Victorinox literature.

 On one level, the SwissTool is a basic, rough-sided pliers based multi-tool.
 Of the four "corners" of each plier handle, only two are rounded for comfort.
 However, for some reason, the tool is comfortable in one's hand, and the squared corners hardly affect the function.
 The good news is that the rounded corners guard the user's hands when using the pliers, and the fold-away tools themselves sort of round out the external profile of the closed device.
 The plier handles, when deployed, are slightly curved inwards.
 It's as if the handles have been bent by incredible hand strength when grabbing a nut or bolt with the plier's head.
 This pre-curve makes for a small-fist-full with the pliers fully closed, while leaving a generous space between the handles to minimize pinching.
 We like this.